-We are proud to share with you the dynamic and vibrant community that has come together in our department -- a community dedicated to preparing and training students, producing cutting edge research, and communicating our scholarship.
-Discoveries made by faculty and graduate students reach our colleagues at NYU, sociologists around the world, as well as policy makers and general readers.
+We are proud to share with you the dynamic and vibrant community that has come together in our department—a community dedicated to preparing and training students, producing cutting-edge research, and communicating our scholarship.
+Discoveries made by faculty and graduate students reach social scientists around the world, as well as policy makers and the public.
 As society struggles to meet contemporary challenges, sociology as a discipline has much to offer.
-Scholars affiliated with NYU Sociology work on most features of social life, including the environment, criminal justice, gender, race, religion, inequality, and population research.
+Scholars affiliated with NYU Sociology do research on many features of social life, including the environment, criminal justice, gender, race, religion, inequality, and population research.
 We encourage you to explore the resources in our community and to embrace your sociological imagination.
 Join us.

-We offer three distinct programs: a PhD program, preparing doctoral students for academic research and teaching as well as related positions; a masters degree in Applied Quantitative Research ( AQR), preparing graduate students for careers applying advanced quantitative research methods; and our undergraduate program that prepares students for democratic citizenship and many callings -- from research and teaching to health, law, and public service -- providing intellectual support and inspiring them to make contributions to their society.
+We offer three distinct programs: a Ph.D. program, preparing doctoral students for academic jobs in universities and colleges, or other research organizations; the MA-AQR (Applied Quantitative Research) program, preparing students for careers in industry, governments or NGOs that apply advanced quantitative research methods; and our undergraduate program that prepares students for democratic citizenship and many callings, including social services, consulting, health, law, criminal justice, and teaching.

-Our intellectual life together includes active research workshops in the area of: Complex Organizations; Ethnography; Economic and Political Sociology; Crime, Law, and Deviance; Inequality/Stratification; Morality; Sociology of Culture; and the Sociology of Education.
+Our intellectual life together includes active research workshops in the area of: Ethnography; Economic and Political Sociology; Crime, Law, and Deviance; Inequality; and the Sociology of Culture.
 The Department also has developed increasing strength in population studies, an expertise that has been recognized by formation of the NYU Population Center, housed in the Center for Advanced Social Science Research (CASSR).
-We have a large number of outside scholars circulating through our community and presenting in the Puck Seminar Series, sponsored by the Department, and the CASSR Seminar Series, sponsored by CASSR.
+We have a large number of outside scholars circulating through our community and presenting in the Puck Seminar Series, sponsored by the Department.
 Members of the faculty and our graduate students have won numerous teaching and research awards over the years.

 Engage, explore and expand your sociological imagination with us.